TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

       /**
       * initializes events using deferred bound to document
-      * so AJAX reloads are no problem
+      * so Ajax reloads are no problem
       */
       ImportData.initializeEvents = function () {